-Worship at 10 is a warm blend of those things we know and are comfortable with, and those things which are new to us and which challenge us.
+Worship at 10 a.m.
+(9 a.m in the summer) is a warm blend of those things we know and are comfortable with, and those things which are new to us and which challenge us.
 Sometimes our music is joyous and raucous; sometimes it is quiet and meditative.
 We use beloved hymns and modern choruses.
 At times there are responsive litanies and prayers, while at other times there is quiet.
-Sometimes the pastor asks rhetorical questions in the sermon, and sometimes she really wants an answer. . .right then and right there.
+Sometimes the pastor asks rhetorical questions in the sermon, and sometimes he really wants an answer. . .right then and right there.

 The order of worship often changes, depending on the season of the Church year.
 Every worship service is carefully crafted — by preacher and musicians alike — to speak to the text of the day.
 The Revised Common Lectionary (a set selection of readings from the Bible) is often used.
 The specific order of the service will be listed in the Sunday Bulletin, available from an Usher as you enter the Sanctuary.

 The Sacraments of Baptism and the Lord’s Supper and Worship

 Hamilton Union is part of the Reformed tradition of Christianity, which believes the Sacraments are instituted by God and are signs of the real presence and power of Christ in the Church.
 Both Baptism and the Lord’s Supper are part of worship services at times.